DamienRobert/Documentation/logiciels/network/firewall.md

 The fib statement can be used to obtain the output interface from the route table based on either source or destination address of a packet.
 This can be used to e.g. add reverse path filtering, or eg. drop if not coming from the same interface packet arrived on:

-Par exemple `fib saddr oif` regarde la routing interface de l'addresse source.
-`fib saddr . iif oif` regarde la routing interface de l'adresse source via l'interface entrée (ie c'est non nul ssi elle passe bien par la iif).
+Par exemple `fib saddr oif` regarde la (output) routing interface de l'addresse source. `fib saddr . iif oif` regarde la routing interface de l'adresse source via l'interface entrée (ie c'est non nul ssi elle passe bien par la iif).

 Exemple: implémenter rp_filter=1
 $ nft add rule x prerouting fib saddr . iif oif eq 0 drop